mattiaswal/docker-doom/README.md

 # Docker container to run doom on headless embedded systems
 ## Infix
-Intended to use in [Infix](https://github.com/kernelkit/infix) as graphical demo use the following config to run on imx8mp-evk:
+Intended to use in [Infix](https://github.com/kernelkit/infix) as graphical demo use the following config to run, tested on imx8mp-evk:
 <pre>
   "infix-containers:containers": {
     "container": [